mathigon/textbooks/content/codes-and-ciphers/content.md

 form of _letters_.

 Sometimes letters are not the best format to express information, and we can use other codes.
-In this chapter we will discover some of these codes as well as the algorithms to encode and decode messages.
+In this course we will discover some of these codes as well as the algorithms to encode and decode messages.

 ---